garethmunnings/ImageToAscii/README.md

 ## ⚠️ Note

 Exception handling still needs improvement — use with care on unexpected input or file types.
+At the moment files must be smaller than 480 x 480 and .jpeg

 ## 🛠️ Tech